isobelcochrane938/notes/README.md

 Second, planning ahead is crucial.
 Before starting a new project or undertaking a large task, take the time to plan out your approach.
 Break the task down into smaller, manageable steps, then allocate time for each step.
 Planning ahead will ensure you have a clear roadmap and avoid getting lost in the code.
  - 来自npc的补充
 Planning ahead also helps you identify potential problems or roadblocks before they become major issues.
 You can then address these issues early on, saving time and effort in resolving them later.

+# 2024-01-16
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

+In the realm of coding, this translates to aiming for clean, readable, and maintainable code.
+It reminds us that while a complex solution may seem impressive, it often leads to bugs, difficulty in collaboration, and challenges in future updates.
+Strive to write simple solutions first, then build complexity only as necessary.
+Remember, the best code is the code that others can easily understand and work with."